-Or maybe you see a fine-dressed young lady, confidently walking the through a Manhattan park on her way to the corporate meeting where she will soon land a business deal worth fifty years of your income.
+Or maybe you see a fine-dressed young lady confidently walking through a Manhattan park on her way to the corporate meeting, where she will soon land a business deal worth fifty years of your income.

 I want you to envision yourself as a millionaire.
 Imagine all the good you could accomplish in the world.
 Dream of the possibility.
 Believe you can become one.
 It actually could be simpler than you think.